David Lee (Trinidad and Tobago politician)

-David Lee is a Trinidad and Tobago politician from the United National Congress (UNC).
-He is a member of the House of Representatives.
+David Lee is a member of the House of Representatives of Trinidad and Tobago.
+He is a member of the United National Congress (UNC).

+Education

+Lee holds a doctorate in engineering.

 Career

-Lee holds a doctorate degree in engineering.
-He was elected MP for Pointe-à-Pierre in the 2015 general election and re-elected in 2020.

-In Parliament he was opposition Chief Whip.
+Lee was elected MP for Pointe-à-Pierre in the 2015 general election and re-elected in 2020.
+He was opposition Chief Whip.
 In 2022, he was arrested and charged with fraud, conspiracy and misbehaviour.
-The charges were in connection with the purchase of a $2.3 million Mercedes-Benz AMG G63 and whether the tax exemptions derived from the sale may have benefited a party financier.
+The charges were in connection with the purchase of a $2.3 million Mercedes-Benz AMG G63 and the question of whether tax exemptions relating to the sale may have benefited a party financier.
 In April 2025, the trial collapsed.
-He claimed political persecution and thanked his party leader Kamla Persad-Bissessar for her support.
+Lee claimed political persecution and thanked his party leader Kamla Persad-Bissessar for her support.

-In the 2025 Trinidad and Tobago general election, he changed constituency to stand in Caroni Central.
+In the 2025 Trinidad and Tobago general election, Lee changed constituency to stand in Caroni Central.
 He was elected and was appointed Minister of Housing by Prime Minister Kamla Persad-Bissessar.